willmcgugan/codereviews/README.md

 ## Requesting a review

-To request a review, open an Issue in this repos.
+To request a review, open an Issue in this repository.

 ## How log will a review take?

-It depends on the backlong, but I'm hoping most reviews can be done in a week or two.
+It depends on the backlog, but I'm hoping most reviews can be done in a week or two.